 - Olive oil is the main source of fat.
 Vegetable oils can also be used sometimes and butter sparingly.

 You can use these simple hacks to incorporate the Mediterranean Diet principles in your everyday life

 - Buy fresh and seasonal fruits and vegetables.

 - Incorporate beans and legumes in your diet as often as you can.
 They 're the best source of plant-based protein.

 - Try to add some vegetables in your recipes.
-For example, add a grated eggplant to your bolognese sauce or a chopped cauliflower when you make an oven-baked chicken with potatoes.
+For example, add a grated eggplant to your spaghetti sauce with ground beef (Bolognese) or a chopped cauliflower when you make an oven-baked chicken with potatoes.